FRRouting/frr/doc/user/basic.rst

    This command clears all current filters in the log-filter table.
 Can be daemon independent.

+.. clicmd:: log immediate-mode

+   Use unbuffered output for log and debug messages; normally there is some internal buffering.

 .. clicmd:: service password-encryption

    Encrypt password.